ekzhang/typedoc-theme-fresh/README.md

 [![Demo website](https://i.imgur.com/sRKvsaZ.png)](https://www.ekzhang.com/typedoc-theme-fresh/)

-_Fresh_ is a clean, minimalist and simple theme for [TypeDoc](https://typedoc.org/).
+_Fresh_ is a clean and minimalist theme for [TypeDoc](https://typedoc.org/).

-I wrote this because the default TypeDoc theme is a bit noisy visually, and the layout seems haphazard in spots.
-This theme helps readers _focus on content_ by adjusting:
+The default TypeDoc theme is a bit noisy visually, and the layout seems haphazard in spots.
+This theme is intended to help _put content first_ and adjusts:

 - Color palette
 - Icon set and UI coherence
 - Typographic size and spacing
-- Visual consistency (borders, backgrounds, text decorations)
+- Visual consistency (borders, backgrounds, underlines)

 You can also use it as a base upon which to build your own themes.